markatango/stream-android-camera-to-website/README.md

 ```
 PORT=<server port number>
 DEVICE_SECRET=<your-secret-key>
-FRONTEND_URL=<http://<frontend server url:port> // needed for websocket to push things to the client
+FRONTEND_URL=<http://<frontend server url> // needed for websocket to push things to the client; port is not needed if using the example nginx server block.
 NODE_ENV=production
 ```